Police charge 8 in Cobbs Creek mass shooting

 Authorities have issued arrest warrants for eight people involved in a wide-reaching scheme to buy guns for gang activities in Philadelphia, including at least one mass shooting.

-The Gun Violence Task Force of the Philadelphia District Attorney’s office, the Philadelphia Police Department, and the state Attorney General’s office spent months investigating the shootings, including a mass shooting on July 4, 2021 at a community barbecue in which two people were killed, and another killing of a 15-year-old boy in March of the same year.
+The Gun Violence Task Force of the Philadelphia District Attorney’s office, the Philadelphia Police Department and the state Attorney General’s office spent months investigating the shootings, including a mass shooting on July 4, 2021, at a community barbecue in which two people were killed and the fatal shooting of a 15-year-old boy in March 2021.

 “As a result of Lacey Woodson’s belief that the group 524 committed this homicide, he decided to take matters into his own hands to try to avenge that death,” Palmer said.

-Woodson is accused of the death of Antonio Walker, a 15-year-old shot to death on March 9, 2021, at the 5200 block of Pentridge Street.
-In addition, he’s facing charges of attempted murder, criminal conspiracy, and related offenses for a non-fatal shooting of two people at the 1600 block of South 54th Street on the same day, and aggravated assault and criminal conspiracy for a non-fatal shooting at the 6000 block of Walton Avenue.
+Woodson is also accused in the death of Antonio Walker, a 15-year-old fatally shot on March 9, 2021, on the 5200 block of Pentridge Street.
+In addition, he faces charges of attempted murder, criminal conspiracy and related offenses for the non-fatal shooting of two people on the 1600 block of South 54th Street on the same day, and aggravated assault and criminal conspiracy for a non-fatal shooting on the 6000 block of Walton Avenue.

-District Attorney Larry Krasner is issuing a stern warning that police are making arrests and he’s prosecuting people who commit gun crimes.
+District Attorney Larry Krasner issued a stern warning that police are making arrests and he’s prosecuting people who commit gun crimes.

 Police have also charged: